 The Queensland program will be particularly appropriate for students intending to major or minor in the natural sciences, especially biology and environmental studies.

-This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5 It is expected that students will have taken at least one introductory lab-based course in Biology, although preference is given to students with stronger science preparation.
+This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5 It is expected that students will have taken at least one introductory science course with a lab, although preference is given to students with stronger science preparation.
 A course in Environmental Studies is recommended but not required.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.
 Students must also be cleared for participation by their physician for this physically-demanding program.

 Students will be placed in homestays while in Brisbane and will stay in a variety of accommodation types while in the field, including hotels, research centers, and hostels.